Scottish poet and diarist, known for his ‘bairn rhymes’, and recently honoured by the City of Edinburgh.

 Known as Scotland’s answer to Poets’ Corner in Westminster Abbey, with the words of the country’s famed writers etched into the flagstone, Makars’ Court in Lady Stair’s Close has added Edinburgh alumnus William Soutar to its illustrious collection of memorials.

 Soutar was born in Perth where he attended the Southern District School and Perth Academy.
 Joining the Royal Navy in 1916, he served for two years with the North Atlantic Fleet.
-However, by the time he was demobilised in November 1918, he was also already suffering from a crippling inflammatory condition which would eventually be diagnosed as ankylosing spondylitis, a type of arthritis.
+However, by the time he was demobilised in November 1918, he was already suffering from a crippling inflammatory condition which would eventually be diagnosed as ankylosing spondylitis, a type of arthritis.

 Soutar enrolled at the University of Edinburgh initially to study medicine, but soon transferred to English Literature.
 His condition worsened during his university years, and, on graduating in 1923, he realised that he would be unable to pursue a career in journalism as he had wished.